 Booking the cheapest airfare often means flying with carriers that I’m not always familiar with.
 So when WestJet offered the best deal for economy round-trip flights to Toronto, Canada ($195 USD), I thought why not!
 In the end, this cheap flight saved my summer Toronto budget.
-It was also a great opportunity to get to know this well-known Canadian airline and share first impressions.
-In this WestJet review, I’ll share my experience flying “Econo”, the lowest fare.
+It was also a great opportunity to get to know this well-known Canadian airline.
+Second to Air Canada, WestJet is Canada’s second-largest air carrier.
+WestJet services over 100 destinations worldwide in North America, Central America, the Caribbean, and Europe including my all-time favorites Bermuda and Barbados.
+In this WestJet review, I share my first impressions and experience flying WestJet “Econo”, the lowest fare.

 WestJet is a low-cost airline offering cheap flights to the Caribbean and affordable domestic flights within Canada.
-Over the past two decades, WestJet has been instrumental in making business travel more affordable in Canada.
+Over the past two decades, WestJet has been instrumental in lowering airfare options for Canadians, making air travel more affordable and accessible.

 WestJet also conveniently partners with American Airlines and Delta Air Lines.
-Through codeshare, you can earn AAdvantage miles (American Airlines frequent flyer miles) or SkyMiles (Delta Air Lines frequent flyer miles).
+Through codesharing, you can earn AAdvantage miles (American Airlines frequent flyer miles) or SkyMiles (Delta Air Lines frequent flyer miles).